 Are you passionate about Philadelphia, our government, and citizen engagement?
-Do you want to know more about how to positively affect change in our city?
+Do you want to know more about how to positively effect change in our city?
 Are you a young professional interested in serving on a respected nonprofit board?

 As a nonpartisan, nonprofit civic leadership organization that’s existed for almost 115 years, the Committee of Seventy (C70) knows how critical it is that we develop and connect the next generation of community leaders.
 That is why we launched the Buchholz Fellowship, in honor of board member and civic leader Carl Buchholz.